apache/spark/docs/ml-datasource.md

 ---

 In this section, we introduce how to use data source in ML to load data.
-Beside some general data sources "parquat", "csv", "json", "jdbc", we also provide some specific data source for ML.
+Beside some general data sources like Parquet, CSV, JSON, JDBC, we also provide some specific data source for ML.

 **Table of Contents**